Zeeeepa/Kosmos/README.md

 - Result analysis and interpretation
 - Multi-provider LLM support (Anthropic, OpenAI, LiteLLM/Ollama)
 - Basic research cycle progression
+- Docker-based sandboxed code execution (requires Docker to be running)
 - Debug mode with configurable verbosity (levels 0-3)
 - Real-time stage tracking with JSON output
 - LLM call instrumentation across all providers
 - Provider timeout configuration
+- Cost calculation and usage tracking per provider
 - Model comparison infrastructure (see [MODEL_COMPARISON_REPORT.md](MODEL_COMPARISON_REPORT.md))

 ### What Does Not Work Yet

-1. **Docker sandbox execution**: Code execution currently runs without containerization.
-The sandbox implementation exists but is not integrated into tests.

-2. **Knowledge graph**: Neo4j integration requires external database setup.
+1. **Knowledge graph**: Neo4j integration requires external database setup.
 The code exists but is untested in E2E flows.

-3. **Full autonomous loop**: While individual components work, running 20 cycles with 10 tasks each (as described in the paper) has not been validated.
+2. **Full autonomous loop**: While individual components work, running 20 cycles with 10 tasks each (as described in the paper) has not been validated.
 The workflow tends to converge early or requires manual intervention.

-4. **Cost tracking**: No mechanism to track or limit API costs during long research runs.
+3. **Budget enforcement**: Cost calculation is implemented in all providers, but there is no mechanism to halt execution when a budget limit is reached.

-5. **Literature search**: The `arxiv` package has Python 3.11+ compatibility issues.
+4. **Literature search**: The `arxiv` package has Python 3.11+ compatibility issues.
 Literature features are limited.

 ### Honest Assessment